nesfit/ICS/Lectures/Lecture_02/PITCHME.md

   public object Pop() => data[--position];
 }
 ```
-Require boxing and downcasting that could not be checked at compile time

 ```C#
 ObjectStack stack = new ObjectStack();
 stack.Push ("s"); // Wrong type, but no error! int i = (int)stack.Pop(); // Downcast - runtime error
 ```

 `ObjectStack` is functionally equivalent to `Stack<object>`

 +++